estuary/flow/examples/README.md

 ## Examples

+- [bank/](../site/docs/concepts/bank/) is the example from the [Derivations Concepts documentation](https://docs.estuary.dev/concepts/derivations/)
 - [citi-bike/](citi-bike/) is a comprehensive example using Citi Bike system data.
--   [net-trace/](net-trace/) works with packet data to materialize service status in a network.
--   [re-key/](re-key/) models the problem of marrying events captured _before_ a user sign-up, when the user is keyed on a temporary ID, with events _after_ sign-up where a stable user ID is now known.
--   [segment/](segment/) is a comprehensive example drawn from the marketing segmentation domain.
--   [shopping/](shopping/) models a shopping cart and purchase interactions.
 - [stock-stats/](stock-stats/) models per-day market security statistics that update with ticks.
--   [wiki/](wiki/) rolls up Wikipedia page edits.
-It's based on an old Druid example, that we'll be updating to MediaWiki's live API.
+- [temp-sensors/](temp-sensors/) shows how to do some basic aggregations, like min, max, and average.

 ## Reference

 - [derive-patterns/](derive-patterns/) demonstrates common patterns and approaches in building derivations.
 - [reduction-types/](reduction-types/) discusses reduction annotations available in Flow.